 There are numerous, publicly available studies covering the psychology of color within the digital marketing realm.
 Be sure to familiarize yourself with these studies so you choose the best colors for your brand — rather than just going with your favorite.

 Walk them through your life.
-Let customers know what is happening in your world both professionally and personally.
+Good video marketing will let customers know what is happening in your world both professionally and personally.
 Your comfort level with digital intimacy will be your guide here, but people are more likely to do business with someone when they feel connected to them.

 Share about your area & market.
 Talking about current events in the market or sharing stories of your successes (or failures) creates trust and value.